Marks & Spencer: Domestic growth

-M&S staff raised £5,000 to pay for a Supermarine Spitfire fighter aircraft called The Marksman in 1941.
+During the Second World War in 1941, M&S staff raised £5,000 to pay for a Supermarine Spitfire fighter aircraft called The Marksman.
 By 1950, virtually all goods were sold under the "St Michael" label.
 M&S lingerie, women's clothes and girls' school uniform were branded under the "St Margaret" label until the whole range of general merchandise became "St Michael".
-Simon Marks, son of Michael Marks, died in 1964, after fifty-six years' service.
-Israel Sieff, the son-in-law of Michael Marks, took over as chairman and in 1968 John Salisse became the company Director.
+Simon Marks died in 1964, after fifty-six years' service.
+Israel Sieff, the son-in-law of Michael Marks, took over as chairman and in 1968 John Salisse became a company director.
 A cautious international expansion began with the introduction of Asian food in 1974.
 M&S opened stores in continental Europe in 1975 and in Ireland four years later.

 The company put its main emphasis on quality, including a 1957 stocking size measuring system.
-In 1948 it established a Food Technology department.
-Staff in the canteens and cafeterias had hygiene training by the mid 1950s.
+In 1948, it established a Food Technology department.
+Staff in the canteens and cafeterias had hygiene training by the mid-1950s.
 For most of its history, it also had a reputation for offering fair value for money.
 When this reputation began to waver, it encountered serious difficulties.
 Arguably, M&S has historically been an iconic retailer of 'British Quality Goods'.

 The uncompromising attitude towards customer relations was summarised by the 1953 slogan: "The customer is always and completely right!"

 Energy efficiency was improved by the addition of thermostatically controlled refrigerators in 1963.

 M&S began selling Christmas cakes and Christmas puddings in 1958.
 In an effort to improve the quality of their Swiss rolls, they hired the food expert Nat Goldberg, who made a major improvement across their entire cake range, which had lost the public's favour a few years earlier.
 As a later measure to improve food quality, food labelling was improved and "sell by dates" were phased in between 1970 and 1972.

-Smoking was banned from all M&S shops in 1959 because of the fire hazards it posed.
+Smoking was banned as a fire hazard from all M&S shops in 1959.

+Terror attack

+The Popular Front for the Liberation of Palestine bombed the Oxford Street store of Marks & Spencer in London on 18 July 1969.